Stalwart Tory earl shunned by Camilla and her old man, mistakenly (6,9)

-I don't know anything about this answer so I can't judge whether it can be defined by this definition.
+I know nothing about this answer so I cannot tell whether it can be defined by this definition.

-'stalwart tory earl shunned by camilla and her old man' is the subsidiary indication.
+'stalwart tory earl shunned by camilla and her old man' is the wordplay.

 I cannot quite see how this works, but

-'tory' could be 'r' (abbreviation for right) and 'r' is located in the answer.
+'tory' could be 'r' (abbreviation for right) and 'r' is found within the answer.

-an anagram of 'camilla' is 'acmilla' which is located in the answer.
+an anagram of 'camilla' is 'acmilla' which is present in the answer.

 'and' could be 'n' (common abbreviation for 'and') and 'n' is present in the answer.

-'old' could be 'o' (common abbreviation eg in OE for Old English) and 'o' is present in the answer.
+'old' could be 'o' (common abbreviation eg in OE for Old English) and 'o' is found within the answer.

-'man' could be 'hal' (I've seen this before) and 'hal' is present in the leftover letters.
+'man' could be 'hal' (I've seen this before) and 'hal' is located in the remaining letters.